reach-sh/reach-lang/docs-md/src/tut.md

 ${code("/examples/tut-5/index.rsh", 17, 18)}

 These examples both use `forall`, which allows Reach programmers to quantify over all possible values that might be provided to a part of their program.
-You might think that these theorems will take a very long time to prove, because they have to loop over all the billions and billions of possibilities (e.g., Ethereum uses 256-bits for its unsigned integers) for the bits of `handA` (twice!) and `handB`.
+You might think that these theorems will take a very long time to prove, because they have to loop over all the billions and billions of possibilities (e.g., Ethereum uses 256-bits for its unsigned integers) for the bits of `handAlice` (twice!) and `handBob`.
 In fact, on rudimentary laptops, it takes less than half a second.
 That's because Reach uses an advanced [symbolic execution engine](##guide-reach) to reason about this theorem abstractly without considering individual values.